Mount Sinai Hospital

 Elective Surgical Volume Breakdown

-- 65% hip and knee arthoplasty including primary arthroplasty, revision arthroplasty, unicondylar knee replacements, hip resurfacing and some MIS arthroplasty
+- 65% hip and knee arthoplasty including primary arthroplasty (including direct anterior approach), revision arthroplasty, unicondylar knee replacements, and osteotomies.

-- 5% upper extremity (shoulder) surgery both open and arthroscopic
+- 5% upper extremity (shoulder) surgery – open and arthroscopic

 Trainees will be permitted to determine amongst themselves which operating theatre to attend on any given day.
 Trainees are expected to attend the operating theatre 4 days per week and the fracture clinic one day per week.
 Fellows are often provided with autonomy while working in the fracture clinic based on experience.
 Within the theatre, Fellow trainees will be permitted to be either primary surgeon, or the first assistant depending upon the complexity of the case as well as presence or absence of resident trainees.